openstack/security-doc/security-guide/source/management/management-interfaces.rst

--  It is now possible (though there are numerous deployment/security implications) to upload an image file directly from a user's hard disk to OpenStack Image Service through the dashboard.
+-  It is now possible (though there are numerous deployment/security implications) to upload an image file directly from a user's hard disk to OpenStack Image service through the dashboard.
 For multi-gigabyte images it is still strongly recommended that the upload be done using the ``glance`` CLI.